davidbmadsen/ProceduralTerrain/README.md

 # ProceduralTerrain
-Scripts to test different types of procedurally generated terrain in Unity engine, using C# scripts and Perlin Noise.
+Implementation of different procedural terrain generators in Unity engine.